 If you decide against using the services of a relocation agent – who can guide you through the entire rental process – make sure you protect your deposit and your rights by signing a tenancy agreement that you’ve reviewed thoroughly.

 Don’t let the UK’s divorce from the EU split up your family.
 If you’re planning on moving them to London with you, make sure your brush up on Brexit’s impact on the movement of people.
 How they apply to stay in the UK depends on where they’re from and how they’re related to you.
 Key facts include:

-- If any family member is a citizen of a country outside the EU, EEA or Switzerland, they will require an EEA family permit to enter the UK – this will be valid for 6 months.
+If any family member is a citizen of a country outside the EU, EEA or Switzerland, they will require an EEA family permit to enter the UK.